Reinschauen - The annual exhibition of the department

 Variety of materials

-The material library houses a comprehensive collection of building materials from all material classes.
+The Material Library houses a comprehensive collection of building materials from all material classes.
 On Look Inside Day, materials and initial results from the ongoing research seminar will be presented.
-In the seminar "Seaweed, hemp or autumn leaves - sustainable insulating materials for the construction industry", students will be looking at new and/or rediscovered building materials that can be circulated as endlessly as possible for a thermally optimized building envelope.
+In the seminar "Seaweed, hemp or autumn leaves - sustainable insulation materials for the construction industry", students will be looking at new and/or rediscovered building materials that can be circulated as endlessly as possible for a thermally optimized building envelope.
 What are the advantages and disadvantages of compostable and renewable insulation materials compared to mineral and fossil-based insulation materials?

 Room 141.1